-Between the first 24-72 of cocaine withdrawal, the user will experience paranoia and body pain and there may be hallucinations.
-During the first week, a general lack of motivation will set in, including troubling sleeping, extreme fatigue, and irritability.
-In the second week, the depression will set in as well as the more intense cravings for the drug because the brain is still processing the withdrawal reactions.
+Between the first 24-72 of cocaine withdrawal, the user will experience paranoia, body pain, and hallucinations.
+A general lack of motivation will set in during the first week, including troubling sleeping, extreme fatigue, and irritability.
+In the second week, the depression will set in, and the more intense cravings for the drug because the brain is still processing the withdrawal reactions.

 How Can Allure Detox Help With Addiction?

-Here at Allure Detox, our patients will be taken through detox to gradually eliminate drugs and alcohol from their system.
+At Allure Detox, our patients will be taken through detox to eliminate drugs and alcohol from their system gradually.
 It will be a medical process that includes an umbrella of medication to alleviate the physical withdrawal symptoms where the person will be closely monitored.
-An expertly trained team of medical professionals will administer these medications on a decreasing schedule and sometimes the patient will remain on certain drugs until the cravings have tapered off.
+An expertly trained team of medical professionals will administer these medications on a decreasing schedule, and sometimes the patient will remain on certain drugs until the cravings have tapered off.

-Even if the patient is not facing life-threating withdrawal symptoms it is best to lean on the safe side.
-It is crucial to consider the inherent fatal dangers of stopping the use of crack cocaine especially if it was used for a prolonged period of time and mixed with other substances.
+Even if the patient is not facing life-threatening withdrawal symptoms, it is best to lean on the safe side.
+It is crucial to consider the inherent fatal dangers of stopping crack cocaine, primarily if used for a prolonged period and mixed with other substances.
 Our trained medical doctors can say with confidence when detox is suggested for a patient.
 Please reach out to us here at Allure Detox in West Palm Beach, Florida, if you or a loved one has a crack cocaine problem.
 Our detox specialists will explain our solution-focused program.